 - The second time, answer the questions for the way you will behave and treat others online.
 Share it with your parents or other adults in your life.
 If you remember to apply your cyber ethics lessons, they will appreciate your choices.

-This information will not be used by Savvy Cyber Kids or shared with third parties.
+Your email address and selected items will not be stored or used by Savvy Cyber Kids.
 By filling out this form, the information will only be used to email you a copy of your Digital Bill of Rights.